csdurfee/csdurfee.github.io/content/hot-hand.md

 ## Makes vs. Streakiness

-The more shots a player made this season, the less streaky they tended to be.
+The more shots a player made this season, the more un-streaky they tended to be.
 Here's a plot of makes on the 2024-25 season versus the z-score.

 ![makes vs z-score](/img/makes-vs-zscore.png)